sdemiriz/subsample-reads/README.md

         - `contig` is any contig name featured in the input BAM file header ("chrN" and just "N" contig name formats are both handled internally by `sample`)
         - `begin` is the starting chromosomal coordinate for a sampling interval
         - `end` is the ending coordinate for a sampling interval
-        - `fraction` is a fraction in the interval [0.0, 1.0] (inclusive) for the region, all `fraction` values in BED file need to add up to approximately 1.0 (within a +- 0.05 margin).
+        - `fraction` is a fraction in the interval [0.0, 1.0] (inclusive) for the region, all `fraction` values in BED file need to sum to approximately 1.0 (within a +- 0.05 margin).

 ---

 ### Execution:

-Remember to source the Python virtual environment before running the tool using:
+Remember to source the Python virtual environment before running the tool:
 ```{python}
 source venv/bin/activate
 ```